rsocket/rsocket/Protocol.md

 | __RESERVED__                   | 0xFFFFFFFF | __Reserved for Extension Use__ |

 __NOTE__: Unsed values in the range of 0x0001 to 0x00300 are reserved for future protocol use.
 Values in the range of 0x00301 to 0xFFFFFFFE are reserved for application layer errors.

+When this document refers to a specific Error Code as a frame, it uses this pattern: ERROR[error_code] or ERROR[error_code|error_code]

+For example:

+- ERROR[INVALID_SETUP] means the ERROR frame with the INVALID_SETUP code
+- ERROR[REJECTED] means the ERROR frame with the REJECTED code
+- ERROR[CONNECTION_ERROR|REJECTED_RESUME] means the ERROR frame either either the CONNECTION_ERROR or REJECTED_RESUME code

 <a name="frame-lease"></a>
 ### LEASE Frame (0x02)